DarssiniRamesh/sda-satellite-link-216445-217124/PhysicalLayerService/README.md

 ```
 This repository includes a root-level `main.py` shim that exposes `main:app` and imports from `PhysicalLayerService/app/main.py`, so the above command works without activating a virtualenv or modifying PYTHONPATH.

+Dependency install note:
+- Preview/CI typically installs dependencies from the container root `requirements.txt`.
+That file includes `pydantic-settings>=2,<3`, `pydantic>=2,<3`, `fastapi`, `uvicorn`, and `python-dotenv`.
+- A minimal runtime shim is present in `app/core/config.py` to avoid startup failure if `pydantic-settings` is missing; however, you should ensure it is installed for full functionality.

 ## Endpoints
 - `GET /health` -> 200 OK with status and timestamp
 - `GET /version` -> service name and semantic version